-The 17 Sustainable Development Goals (SDGs) of the 2030 Agenda for Sustainable Development, adopted by world leaders at a UN General Assembly on September 25th, have officially come into force on January 1st 2016.
-These new Goals apply to all Countries and will guide them for the next fifteen years, through efforts to end all forms of poverty, fight diseases and inequalities and address climate change causes, while ensuring that no one is left behind.
+The 17 Sustainable Development Goals (SDGs) of the 2030 Agenda for Sustainable Development, adopted by world leaders at a UN General Assembly on September 25th, officially came into force on January 1st 2016.
+These new Goals apply to all countries and will guide them for the next fifteen years, through efforts to end all forms of poverty, fight diseases and inequalities and address climate change causes, while ensuring that no one is left behind.

 The 17 SDGs are not legally binding, but world governments are expected to follow their guidance establishing national frameworks for their achievement.
 Countries have the responsibility to follow-up on the SDGs monitoring the progress made in implementing them, also through quality and timely data collection.
 Regional follow-up will build upon national analyses and will feed into follow-up and reviews at the global level.